palewire/first-automated-chart/docs/index.md

 That will make the chart available to the public.

-You can see your handiwork in the notebook by asking the `dw` object to display the chart's embed using the `display_chart` method.
+You can see your handiwork in the notebook by asking the object to show the chart's embed using the `display` method.

 ```python
 chart.display()